 My experiences began as so many others have, with a Facebook ad for a product called Coal Cosmetics (there are over a dozen different names they use though, so keep reading for proof!).
 I cannot stress enough that no where in any part of the advertisements did it say I would eventually be charged full price!
 I read very carefully thinking there might be a catch but found nothing.
 I went ahead and ordered the product.

 My credit card was charged with the 3 charges, 1 for each product and then that random other charge.
-The weird thing is, the 3 charges came with 3 different company names and phone numbers attached (see image).
+The weird thing is, the 3 charges came with 3 different company names and phone numbers attached (see image, click to enlarge).
 While this was odd, I really wasn't worried too much about that third charge as it wasn't even $2.

 I went back to Coal Cosmetics FB page to give the number to some of the people complaining that there is no way to get in touch with the company.
 I started reading complaints.
 One person claimed that we all agreed to it but it was gray on gray type so we couldn't see it, but it was there.